DARPA-ASKEM/terarium-docs/docs/models/extract-code.md

 2. Perform one of the following actions:
     - Paste your python code in the code editor.
     - Click :octicons-upload-24:{ aria-hidden="true" } **Load file** to browse to the location of your python scripts.
-3. Highlight any portion of the code you want the extraction to give extra weight to and click **Extract model**.
+3. Highlight the portion of the code that contains the core model dynamics and click **Extract model**.
 4. In the confirm extraction dialog:
     1. Review the model diagram.
     2. Select any of your related papers to extract metadata about the model.
 To use all the papers, select the checkbox next to **Title**.